 - The type of debt (i.e. medical, credit card)

 For instance, federal student loans have 6 repayment plans options; some focus on repaying your debt as quickly as possible while others are income-based and lower monthly payments if you’re struggling to keep up with the bills.
 If you have tax debt caused by back taxes, refinancing is referred to as an Installment Agreement (IA).

 Consolidate your debt

-There are two ways to consolidate debt: You can apply for new financing and use the new credit line to pay off your existing debts.
-Or you can enroll in a debt consolidation program that pays off your existing debts to the original creditor.
+There are two ways to consolidate debt: Getting a debt consolidation loan that is used to pay off your existing debts or enrolling in a debt consolidation program that pays off your existing debts to the original creditor.

 Settle for less than you owe

 Debt settlement is when the institution or entity you owe money to agrees to consider the debt paid for less than you originally owed.
 It’s a popular solution for credit card debt and debt that’s in collection.
 Debt settlement will affect your credit differently than consolidation and is more damaging.
 You’ll need to weigh if that’s worth paying less out of pocket.